Is an MLM a Pyramid Scheme?

 You Risk Your Reputation, and Thus Your Circle of Friends.

 This is the nature of the business.
 It has nothing to do with the MLM scams.
 Let me explain, please…

 To be successful, any direct salesperson, whether (s)he is associated with single-level or multi-level marketing company, must be

-passionate about his occupation,
+- passionate about his occupation,

-highly engaged in his business,
+- highly engaged in his business,

 What is a recruiter?
 A recruiter is a salesperson, who sells an opportunity.
 To be successful, any recruiter must have exactly the same qualities as listed above.

-While most of these qualities are positive and well accepted by others, the whole set together is not as enjoyable as may seem from a first sight.
+While most of these qualities are positive and well accepted by others, the whole set together is not as enjoyable as may seem from the first sight.
 When you are associated with an MLM business, you are a direct salesperson and a recruiter at the same time.

 MLM does not equal to SCAM.
 Not ALL MLM businesses are scams.
 Some are legitimate, trustworthy, and offer great services and products at reasonable prices.

 My #1 recommendation in online MLM business is: